Altera shareholder challenges company over Intel

 Altera's earnings report April 23 also disappointed investors with lower-than-expected results.
 Investors deserve a strategic plan from Altera that can deliver value to shareholders and can compete with Intel's offer, TIG said.

-Altera appeals to Intel for its line of programmable chips, increasingly used in data centers and customized for functions such as providing web-search results or updating social networks, but talks have been off during the past few weeks.
+Altera appeals to Intel for its line of programmable chips, increasingly used in data centres and customised for functions such as providing web-search results or updating social networks, but talks have been off during the past few weeks.

 Worldwide semiconductor mergers and acquisitions were worth $31 billion last year, the most since 2011, Thomson Reuters data shows.
 In the 12 months through March 2, four hundred seventy-two chip M&A deals were made worldwide, up from 383 in the previous year.